-This trip is being put on by the Railway & Locomotive Historical Society Southern California Chapter and the Rail Giants Museum in Pomona, California and the Union Pacific Railroad.
+This trip is being put on by the Railway & Locomotive Historical Society Southern California Chapter and the Rail Giants Museum in Pomona, California andthe Union Pacific Railroad.
 I joined the Railway & Locomotive Historical Society Southern California Chapter before the trip was announced and then got an e-mail about being a car host.
 I responded with my experience of being a car host and bus host for the NRHS for the last 8 years.
 When I was chosen to car host both days I was really excited.
-The only thing was be in Rancho Cucumonga Friday night safety meeting but decided to stay at the same hotel where our meeting would be held and stay there both nights.
+The only thing was I had to be in Rancho Cucumonga Friday night safety meeting but decided to stay at the same hotel where our meeting would be held and stay there both nights.
 It was really close to the Rancho Cucumonga Metrolink Station so my early morning trip to be a car host would be quick.
 I took my alarm clock from home with me.
 So Friday I worked to my lunch break worked through it so I left at the end of lunch.
 I drove home and then drove CA 55 to CA 91 where it was bumper to bumper through Corona then the same thing on Interstate 15 other than five miles of my drive.
 I was glad to reach 4th Street in Rancho Cucumonga.
 I checked into the Hilton Garden Inn and had a 2nd floor room and working internet.
 I went over to Carl's Junior and brought back a hamburger.
 I relaxed worked on this story and at 7:00 PM attended the Safety Meeting in the meeting room.
-After that, it a few phone calls and an early night.
+After that, I made a few phone calls and an early night.

 The consist of the train includes Union Pacific 4-8-8-4 4014, UP Water Car Joe Jordan, UP Water Car Jim Adams, UP Helper Diesel Locomotives SD70AH 9072 and ES44AC 2551, Art Lockman tool car, Power car Howard Fogg 209, Museum car Promontory, Green River UP crew deluxe sleeper, Power Car 2066, Walter Dean UP crew Dome, City of Denver UP Crew Diner, Kenefick UP Crew business car, Challenger (Steamliner Dome/Coach), Portland Rose (Steamliner Coach), Katy Flyer (Steamliner Coach), Sunshine Special (Steamliner Coach), City of Salina (Steamliner Coach), Texas Eagle (Steamliner Coach), Columbine (Steamliner Dome/Coach), Missouri River Eagle (Premier Dome/Diner), Colorado Eagle (Premier Dome/Diner), Power Car Crew Car, City of Los Angeles (Souvenir Car), City of Portland (First Class Dome/Diner), City of San Francisco (First Class Dome/Lounge) the and Cheyenne (Executive Observation Car).